ISISComputingGroup/ibex_developers_manual/doc/client/coding/PV-Switching.md

 This sets up the name of the extension point and the schema.
 The schema is in `/uk.ac.stfc.isis.ibex.instrument/schema/uk.ac.stfc.isis.ibex.instrument.info.exsd` (click Schema on previous page).
-This defines the methods that should be fulfilled by the plugin that want to sign up to this extension.
+This defines the methods that a plugin must implement to use this extension point.

 In this case there are three methods:
 - `preSetInstrument` - this will be called before the instrument is switched.
 This is useful for closing resources